dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/destination.md

 `@dlt.destination` does not support staging files in remote locations before being called at this time.
 If you need this feature, please let us know.

+## What's next

+* Check out our [Custom BigQuery Destination](../../examples/custom_destination_bigquery/) example.
+* Need a help with building a custom destination?
+Ask your questions in our [Slack Community](https://dlthub.com/community) technical help channel.